 6. Infrastructure Management Tools

 Your users will have a better experience when you are able to head issues off at the pass.
 Check to make sure your partner offers “always-on” monitoring.
 This will help you make better decisions about hardware upgrades that might be needed down the road.
 Make sure also that the partner you select can handle all contingency planning issues, including backup and recovery.
 And be sure to ask about the depth of the company’s toolset.
 What is the nature of the call management and escalation system, Help Desk service and off-site Network Operation Center (NOC)?
 Does the partner utilize the best tools on the market?
 Does the partner have the ability to spot risks before they become problems such as hardware end-of-life management and firmware upgrades that may be needed?

 7. Experience and Referenceability

 In the final analysis, nothing can replace the value of experience and reputation.
 Look at both the type and depth of experience the ISO has, the background and credentials of its top executives and the longevity of its service technicians.
 Has the company experienced a good deal of turnover of technical staff and top management?
 Has the company been continuously profitable?
 How long has the company been in business?
 Does it continually invest in improving its services and utilize best industry practices?
 Does it service other clients in your industry?
 Is it willing to make available a list of references?
 Is it willing to share its success stories with you?
-These are all important considerations in selecting a partner that will keep you and your data center operations in good health.
+These are all important considerations in selecting an Independent Service Organization or partner that will keep you and your data center operations in good health.